claudio-silva/grunt-angular-builder/README.md

 Now, if only someone out there made a build tool perfectly adapted to the needs of an Angular developer...

 Well, that's what I thought.
 The problem is, I didn't find one.
-Oh, sure, I found many pieces that could be glued together into an ad hoc solution, but no specially crafted tool for this purpose angered my radar.
+Oh, sure, I found many pieces that could be glued together into an ad hoc solution, but no specially crafted tool for this purpose entered my radar.

 So, I decided to make one!

-We are using it at our company for some large AngularJS projects in the area of Medical Care and Business Apps, and it made our life so much better!
+We are currently using it at our company for some large AngularJS projects in the area of Medical Care and Business Apps, and it made our life so much better!
 It's a real boost to development!

-Perhaps it can benefit your project too!
-So I released it as an open source project.
+I thought this could be very useful for other developers too, so I released it as an open source project.

 ### Features at a glance